HUSKY Health (Connecticut Medicaid) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Connecticut residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind, and Disabled (ABD) Medicaid, which is also called HUSKY C in Connecticut.
-The asset limit for a single applicant from July 2023 to June 2024 is $1,600, which means they must have $1,600 or less in countable assets.
+The 2025 asset limit for a single applicant is $1,600, which means they must have $1,600 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Counts the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-The income limit for Connecticut ABD Medicaid for a single applicant from July 2024 to June 2025 is $1,234/month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+The 2025 income limit for Connecticut ABD Medicaid for a single applicant is $1,314/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants with both spouses applying, the asset limit for Connecticut’s ABD Medicaid from July 2024 to June 2025 is a combined $2,400, and the income limit is a combined $2,002/month.
-For a married applicant with just one spouse applying, the asset limit is a combined $2,400 combined and the income limit is $1,491/month for the applicant.
+For married applicants with both spouses applying, the 2025 asset limit for Connecticut’s ABD Medicaid is a combined $2,400, and the income limit is a combined $2,112/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is a combined $2,400 combined and the income limit is $1,601/month for the applicant.
 The income of the non-applicant spouse is not counted.

 Functional Requirements

-The only functional requirement to receive basic healthcare coverage through Connecticut ABD Medicaid (HUSKY C) is being aged (65 and over), blind or disabled.
+The only functional requirement to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Connecticut ABD Medicaid (HUSKY C) is being aged (65 and over), blind or disabled.
 For ABD Medicaid applicants and beneficiaries who require long-term care services and supports, the state will administer an assessment of their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long-term care benefits the state will cover.
+Behavior and cognitive issues will also be considered.

 How Connecticut Medicaid Treats the Home for Eligibility Purposes